MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to review GitHub Copilot's remediation suggestions.

     GitHub Copilot should provide a comparison of "PBKDF2" and "bcrypt".
 It should also provide code snippets demonstrating how to implement secure password hashing using these algorithms, and a list of additional security measures for password handling.

-1. In the **UserService.cs** file, locate the **RegisterUser** and **LoginUser** methods.

-1. In the code editor, select both methods.

-    The **RegisterUser** and **LoginUser** methods are associated with the "Remove Sensitive Data from Debug Logging" issue.

-1. Ask GitHub Copilot to analyze the sensitive data logging vulnerability.

-    For example, you can submit the following prompt:

-    ```text
-    What sensitive information is being logged in the user registration and login methods?
-Why is logging passwords and user data a security risk?
-    ```

-1. Review GitHub Copilot's analysis and then ask for specific remediation guidance.

-    For example, after reviewing the initial analysis, you can submit the following prompt:

-    ```text
-    How can I modify these methods to prevent sensitive data logging?
-What secure logging practices should I implement to protect user information?
-    ```

-1. Take a minute to review GitHub Copilot's remediation suggestions.

 1. Open the **PaymentService.cs** file, and then locate the **ProcessPayment** method.